 CoCites retrieves articles that cite an article of interest (the 'query article') and extracts all titles in their reference lists.
 CoCites counts how often each title appears in all reference lists and ranks them in descending order.

 CoCites finds articles that are frequently cited together with an article of interest.
 This makes CoCites an ideal method for:

 Scientific reviews, including systematic reviews, meta-analyses, and rapid reviews: projects where the goal is to find similar articles

 Finding the best-known or key articles on niche topics: the CoCites search results are presented with the articles' citation counts.
 This is helpful information for research on topic that are outside one's expertise, or for journalists to find experts on niche topics.

-This is a beta version of CoCites.
-In the full version, you will be able to:
+In the full version of CoCites, you will be able to: